moliver28/resume/_pages/research.md

 <hr>

-## A Study of Industry Supported Engineering Capstone Programs
+## Angle 1: A Study of Industry Supported Engineering Capstone Programs